systematic-magic/AgingPMC/research_papers_html.rst

 .. image:: /_static/citation_data.png
    :alt: Citation-Data format

-- JournalTitle should be followed by dot (.)
+- JournalTitle should be followed by dot (.).
+There should be a space after dot.

-- Year should be followed by semicolon (;)
+- Year should be followed by semicolon (;).
+There should be a space after semicolon.

-- Volume should be followed by colon (:)
+- Volume should be followed by colon (:).
+There can be a space after colon (but this is not mandatory).

-- Page numbers should be followed by dot (.)
+- Page numbers should be followed by dot (.).
+There should be a space after dot.

-- Space is allowed (but not mandatory) after semicolon and colon.
-Space is mandatory after both (JournalName and page numbers) dots.
-Other spaces are not allowed.

-- Page number range must be written either in shorten format (12063-74).
+- Page number range must be written in shortened format (12063-74).
 Only shortened format is allowed. |br| In rare cases reference can contain just a first page number.
 This is also allowed.

 - DOI must be in "https://doi.org" format.
 There must be no dot at the end.